Imlay Slyther 8.1 Tech Rope

 from $2.15

 Our new Slyther is a high-tech rope that is both durable, light, and slinky / smooth; and extracts the maximum possible cash from your wallet… (almost, there are more expensive ropes).
 75% Technora Sheath (+25% polyester), Dyneema core.
-It is very light, 42.75 grams per meter, though not quite the lightest real rope available… more details once we get the first production run in house, and my test frame finished.
-But also, please read the hangtag, image #2.
+It is very light, 41.71 grams per meter, though not quite the lightest real rope available.
+Please read the hangtag, image #2.

 Initially only available by direct sales, and only in 120’, 200’ and 300’ lengths - and full spools.
 There might be Odd Cuts from time to time.
 I added a 15’ length if people want to have it in hand before buying (limit, 1 x 15’ piece per customer).
 We can TRY to do something else if you ask for it.